Copyright © 2014 Wiley Periodicals Inc.

 Editors generally commission Reviews and State of the Art papers, but uninvited submissions are also welcome, particularly if the submission outlines an important and topical subject with a focus on recent advances.
 Reviews should be limited to 4,000 words, while State of the Art papers should be limited to 5,000 words (not including the abstract or references).
 We ask that the abstracts for these manuscript types do not exceed 250 words.
 There is no set limit on images, tables, or references for these types of manuscripts.

 Case reports should be concise (a maximum of 1,000 words, not including the abstract or references), and contain a maximum of two images and/or tables.
 The summary/abstract should not exceed 100 words.
 Case Reports should contain no more than five (5) references.
-Authorship of case reports shall be limited to three, unless the scholarly contribution to the paper of each co-author is carefully justified in a separate letter to the editor.
+Authorship of case reports shall be limited to three (3).
 Physicians who participated in the care, but did not contribute to the writing of the manuscript may be listed under acknowledgements.
 Informed consent must be documented.
 Authors should note that most accepted Case Reports will be published online only, and not in a print edition.

 Editors and members of the Editorial Board may make editorial comments on individual articles or on a group of articles published in the same issue.
 Editorials (including pro/con debates) from authors who are not part of the editorial team are also welcome as submissions to the Journal.
 These narrowly focused articles should discuss an article that was recently published, or that is soon to be published.
 The commentary should discuss specific issues within a subject area rather than the whole field, while explaining the implications of the article and putting it in context.
 Opinions must be factually based.
 These types of manuscripts should be limited to 1,500 words (not including the abstract or references).
 There is no limitation on the number of tables, images or references for these types of manuscripts.